vg-json-data/sm-json-data/readme.md

 Each region file is an array of Super Metroid rooms.
 Rooms contain the following elements:
 #### Room element: Nodes
 Nodes represent points of interest in a room.
-Those are usually doors, items, bosses, or places where a game flag can be triggered.
-Some of their properties are self-explanatory, while others require additional definition:
+They can have the following types: Those are usually doors, items, bosses, or places where a game flag can be triggered.
+* _door:_ A node that is connected to another node in another room, typically via a two-way connection
+* _entrance:_ A node that is connected to another node in another room, in a one-way connection.
+This node can only be used to enter the room it's in, not exit it
+* _exit:_ A node that is connected to another node in another room, in a one-way connection.
+This node can only be used to exit the room it's in, not enter it
+* _event:_ A node where an event that triggers game flags can happen
+* _item:_ A node that represents an item that can be picked up
+* _junction:_ A node that has no special in-game meaning.
+Its purpose is to join together several nodes that aren't separated by any obstacles.
+This reduces logic duplication bt preventing obstacles from having to be repeated in several similar links.

+Some node properties are self-explanatory, while others require additional definition:
 ##### sparking/runways
 Represents an array of runways connected to a door.
 A runway is a series of tiles directly connected to a door, which Samus can use to gather momentum and carry it into the next room.
 Runways have the following special properties:
 * _length:_ The number of tiles in the runway